Estimated Reading Time: 15 mins

 So why on earth did my mind take me down this memory lane?

-It so happened that this particular event from over 10 years ago was during my PMDD weeks back then and difficult to forget.
+This recalled event from over 10 years ago was during a PMDD phase back then and was difficult to forget.

-It may not have seemed so life-changingly significant to others but for a woman experiencing PMDD, most unpleasant events experienced during the condition feel traumatising.
+It may not seem detrimental to others, but for a woman with PMDD, unpleasant events are magnified and can feel traumatising.

-Within almost 24 hours, I’d lost every character trait I knew myself to be.
+Within almost 24 hours, I’d lost all sense of what I knew my character to be.

-My confidence, my strength, my boldness, the eloquence and optimism had seemingly vanished.
+My confidence, strength, boldness, and the eloquence and optimism I usually exuded had all seemingly vanished.

 Image by Darina Belonogova on pexels